skupperproject/skupper-example-hello-world/README.md

 The backend service is located in `us-east`, but the frontend service in `eu-north` can "see" it as if it were local.
-When the frontend sends a request to the backend, Skupper forwards the request to the service where the backend is running and routes the response back to the frontend.
+When the frontend sends a request to the backend, Skupper forwards the request to the namespace where the backend is running and routes the response back to the frontend.

 <img src="images/sequence.svg" width="640"/>

 ## Cleaning up

+To remove Skupper and the other resources from this exercise, use the following commands:

 Namespace `us-east`: